-The financing revenues include Islamic murabaha on money invested in funds and the dividends revenues recognized in the statement of profit or loss.
-Revenues from Islamic murabaha are realized in the statement of profit or loss on the basis of maturity using the actual interest method.
+The financing revenues include Islamic murabaha on money invested in funds and the dividends revenues recognized in the statement of income.

+Revenues from Islamic murabaha are realized in the statement of income on the basis of maturity using the actual interest method.